- It is a very popular chat app for gamers, but it seems like sometimes Discord won't update.

 Discord is the best cross-platform chat app for gamers, but many users reported that Discord won’t update on Windows 10.

-This can be an issue, and in today’s article, we’re going to show you how to fix this problem once and for all and how to update Discord on PC.
+This can be an annoying issue, and in today’s article, we will show you how to fix it once and for all so you’ll always be able to update Discord on your PC without any problem.

-- Open Task Manager by right-clicking on the Taskbar and selecting Task Manager.
+- Right-click on your Taskbar and selecting Task Manager.

 - End any process related to Discord.